The Top 10 Best Compressor Pedals

 Although the same volume balancing principle is used by all of these pedals, their approach, methodology and flexibility can vary.
 As such, your needs will depend on your playing style, be it versatility or simplicity and modern transparency or vintage style "warm" compression.
 Whatever your preference maybe, you will find a fitting compressor pedal right here in this list.

-Guitar Compressor Pedal Guide
+What a Guitar Compressor Pedal Does

 Keeley 4-Knob Compressor

-Our best guitar compressor is no other than this versatile and well received pedal from Keeley.
-Users have mostly good things to say about this pedal, specifically about its clean and quiet operation.
+The top spot in our list goes to this versatile and impressive sounding pedal from Keeley.
+You'll mostly read and hear good things about this pedal from hobbyists and professionals alike, many of which specifically praise its clean and quiet operation.
 At its core is quality and transparent compression that can match expensive audiophile rack-mounted rigs.
-The extra knobs give you further control over your tone and all of this is enclosed in a sturdy and compact stomp box.
+The pedal's four knob configuration gives extended control over the compression effect and it's quite notable that all of it's boutique quality features are enclosed in a sturdy and compact stomp box.